razzius-archive/PennCycle/docs/index.rst

 	There are actually 3 options, of which you'll need at least 2.

 	- The first option is that the penncard matches the pin.
-This will get an empty 200 OK response.
+This will return json with the following information:

+		- name: Student's name
+		- can_ride: Boolean: whether or not the student can ride
+		- ride_history: A list with that student's ride history (you can ignore this)
+		- current_ride: Ride object of current_ride or null,
+		- current_payments: A list with that student's payments (you can ignore this)

 	- The second option is that the penncard is recognized but the PIN is incorrect.
 This gets a 400 response with an error message "Student does not exist."